pingcap/tispark/docs/design/2022-06-15-phyical plan explain.md

 ## Introduction

 The physical plan is the physical execution plan in TiSpark.
-When we use explain in Spark which run with TiSpark, The process of physical plan will be displayed in the terminal if we use `explain` in Spark which run with TiSpark.
-The current physical plan which is  displayed in the terminal has problems such as outputting multiple filters  which not should show together in the same time,unclear representation of the execution process and obscure push-down conditions.
+When we use explain in Spark which run with TiSpark, The process of physical plan will be displayed in the terminal .but now this display about how the plan execute has some problem.

+* outputting multiple filters  which not should show together in the same time

+* unclear representation of the execution process

+* obscure push-down conditions.

 The displayed of physical plan need to be improved.

 ## Motivation or Background